 By the numbers, this new 4000 series, the Big Boy, rivaled all other steam locomotives: Another 150 tons at 604 tons (A million and a quarter pounds when fueled up), 6,300 horsepower and a tractive effort of 135,275 pounds on the rails.
 Just a quick comparison of these few numbers show Union Pacific wasn’t following around this time!

-The Union Pacific truly needed the power, and so designed it and had it built.
+The Union Pacific truly needed the power and the Big Boy delivered.
 Interesting, and of course, the end of steam did not mean the end of UP’s geographic obstacles and so the railroad continued to design bigger and more powerful engines, but now they would be diesels, or other exciting technologies!

 Railfan and model railroader.
 Writer and consumer of railroad news and information.